Caught on camera: What was that mysterious 'boom' heard in Bengaluru? An exploding meteor?

 The Bengaluru boom: Not an earthquake, cops investigate

-Hoowever, while the chances of a major asteroid hitting Earth are small - NASA believes there is a one in 300,000 chance every year a space rock which could cause regional damage will hit - the devastating prospect is not impossible.
+However, while the chances of a major asteroid hitting Earth are small - NASA believes there is a one in 3,00,000 chance every year a space rock which could cause regional damage will hit - the devastating prospect is not impossible.